 The Ph.D. in Biblical & Theological Studies is a full-time, residential program that accepts six students per year and is quite competitive.
 Applications are reviewed holistically, and admission decisions are based on the total applicant pool.
 Interviews for selected applicants will be conducted in mid-February.
 Interviewees will be notified of their admission decision in March.

 Strongly Recommended: Contact your potential mentor as soon as you can; well before the application deadline.
 Our mentors expect and look forward to hearing from applicants.
 Reaching out to your prospective mentor about your research topic gives you the opportunity to receive valuable feedback about your research ideas.
-Having a topic that fits your mentor's research interests will be crucial for a strong application.
+Having a topic that fits your mentor's research interests will be essential for a competitive application.

 Requirements for All Applicants